meilisearch/documentation/guides/advanced_guides/faceted_search.md

 Follow these steps to get started with faceting.

 Suppose that you manage a movie database.
-The first thing to do is to declare faceted attributes.
-In the example below, `director`, `producer`, `genres` and `production_companies` will be used as facets.
+The first thing to do is to declare faceted attributes as follows:

 ```bash
 $ curl \